dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 ### Part 1

-We will start with a version of the app that does not have a backmend,  it'll use state for notes but if you refresh the page all your hard work will disappear.
+We will start with a version of the app that does not have a backend,  it'll use state for notes but if you refresh the page all your hard work will disappear.

 ### Part 2